-In conclusion, we have studied in this article a model for graphene as an elastic membrane coupled to Dirac electrons.
-By extending the model to d-component flexural phonons and $N_f d$ -component Dirac fermions, we obtained a solvable limit for large d, while retaining a lot of the physics, e.g. screening of non-linearities by thermal and quantum fluctuations.
-We derived the Self Consistent Screening Approximation (SCSA) equations, which are extensions of the standard classical SCSA equations to (i) the quantum membrane, and (ii) the coupled quantum membrane-electron problem.
-By a careful study of the temperature dependence of the flexural bubble we obtained the first controlled description of the quantum to classical, and harmonic to anharmonic crossover for the problem of the membrane alone.
+In conclusion, we have studied in this paper a model for graphene as an elastic membrane coupled to Dirac electrons.
+By extending the model to d-component flexural phonons and $N_f d$ -component Dirac fermions, we obtained a solvable limit for large d, while retaining a lot of the physics, e.g., screening of nonlinearities by thermal and quantum fluctuations.
+We derived the self-consistent screening approximation (SCSA) equations, which are extensions of the standard classical SCSA equations to (i) the quantum membrane and (ii) the coupled quantum membrane-electron problem.

+By a careful study of the temperature dependence of the flexural bubble, we obtained the first controlled description of the quantum to classical and harmonic to anharmonic crossover for the problem of the membrane alone.

 We have analyzed, within the same approximation, the effect on the membrane of the electronic degrees of freedom.
-We find that the electron excitations, i.e. the electron-hole pairs, mix with the flexural modes, leading to collective excitations of hybrid character.
+We find that the electron excitations, i.e., the electron-hole pairs, mix with the flexural modes, leading to collective excitations of hybrid character.
 For sufficiently large values of the electron-phonon coupling, new modes appear below the continuum of excitations made up of two flexural phonons.
 As the coupling is increased, the frequency of these modes goes to zero at a finite value of the momentum q_c .
-If the coupling is increased further, the frequency of the modes within a range of finite momenta becomes imaginary, signalling a phase transition and the appearance of a broken symmetry phase.
+If the coupling is increased further, the frequency of the modes within a range of finite momenta becomes imaginary, signaling a phase transition and the appearance of a broken symmetry phase.

 The instability appears first at momenta comparable with the high-momentum cutoff, of the order of the lattice spacing.
 As the electron-phonon coupling increases, the range of unstable modes shifts towards lower momenta.
-The character of these modes changes between mostly phonon-like to electron-like.
+The character of these modes changes between mostly phononlike to electronlike.